SwissTonyStark/GameMindsDT/README.md

 - [Constrained Decision Transformer a](https://www.offline-saferl.org/)
 - [Constrained Decision Transformer b](https://arxiv.org/abs/2302.07351)

-## Experiments
-We have used docker and notebooks to run the experiments.
-The notebooks are in the folder `notebooks` and the docker files are in the folder `docker`.

 ### Pendulum
 Perform the test on the simplest gym with d3rl to test the decision transformers.
 We choose the pendulum environment because it is the simplest and we can see if the DT is able to learn the optimal policy.